ninoxdb/ninox-dev-cli/README.md

   Installation of a user-installed plugin will override a core plugin.

-  Use the ninox_NPM_LOG_LEVEL environment variable to set the npm loglevel.
+  Use the NINOX_NPM_LOG_LEVEL environment variable to set the npm loglevel.
-  Use the ninox_NPM_REGISTRY environment variable to set the npm registry.
+  Use the NINOX_NPM_REGISTRY environment variable to set the npm registry.

 ALIASES
   $ ninox plugins add